1vke/Scythe-ShopifyMonitorGUI/README.md

 </p>

 # NOTICE!
 This repo is here for archival purposes, and should only be used for reference.
 Code is a bit old.
-This was my first try at a multi-language project
+This was my first try at a multi-language project. <br />
 If you are needing a monitor that works like this but with more features, I am developing a montior service that should be out in the coming months.

 # About Scythe